-The struggling economy has caused many people around the country to lose their jobs over the past few years.
-Many of the people who are now without work have car payments that they are struggling to make, and in many cases, they have to miss several payments so they can buy food and pay the rent on time.
+In many cases, car owners may miss several payments to keep up on paying their rent on time or buying groceries.
 This can quickly lead to the bank or car company repossessing the vehicle so they can recoup their loss.
 Repossession of a vehicle has a negative effect on credit, lowering an individual's score.
 Individuals who still want to settle their car repo debt for less can do so with proven techniques.

 Video of the Day